BerkeleyLab/fiats/doc/joss/paper.md

 Fiats thus facilitates studying deep learning for science and studying programming paradigms and patterns for deep learning in Fortran 2023.

 # Statement of need
 Fortran 2008 introduced two forms of parallelism: `do concurrent` for loop-level parallelism and multi-image execution for SPMD/PGAS parallelism in shared or distributed memory.
-Fortran 2018 and 2023 expanded and refined these features by adding, for example,

-1. `Do concurrent` iteration locality specifiers, including reductions and
-2. Collective subroutines, image teams, events (semaphores), atomic subroutines, and more,

-which creates a need for libraries and frameworks that support users who adopt these features.
+This creates a need for libraries and frameworks that support users who adopt these features.
-For example, one requirement impacting library design stems from the aforementioned language constraint allowing only side-effect-free (`pure`) procedure invocations inside `do concurrent`.
+For example, one requirement impacting library design stems from a language constraint allowing only side-effect-free (`pure`) procedure invocations inside `do concurrent`.

-All intrinsic functions defined in the Fortran 2023 standard are `simple`, an attribute that implies `pure` plus additional constraints.
-Libraries that export `pure` procedures thus behave like extensions of the language.
-To wit, the Fortran 2023 standard states: "It is expected that most library procedures will conform to the constraints required of pure procedures, and so can be declared pure and referenced in `do concurrent` constructs... and within user-defined `pure` procedures."

-Conversely, multi-image execution in a library places a requirement on the client code.
+Conversely, multi-image execution in a library places a requirement on the client code;
-The Fortran standard defines steps for synchronized image launch, synchronized normal termination, and single-image initiation of global error termination.
-Multi-image execution in a library thus requires support for multi-image execution in the main program.
+multi-image execution in a library thus requires support for multi-image execution in the main program.

 A surrogate model's utility hinges upon inference calculations executing faster than the physics-based model the surrogate replaces.
 This commonly restricts the surrogate neural network to a few thousand tunable parameters.